 Social workers in American schools provide a wide variety of services.
-The SSWAA provides an extensive list, which it divides into categories:
+The School Social Work Association of America (SSWAA) provides an extensive list, which it divides into several categories.

 - Services to Students: Dealing with crisis intervention, conflict resolution, anger management, and teaching social interaction skills

-- School-Community Liaison: Coordinating community resources to help students, advocating for improved services, and navigating the system to respond to children’s needs effectively
+- School-Community Liaison: Coordinating community resources to help students, advocating for improved services, and navigating the system to effectively respond to children’s needs

 - Services to Districts: Developing alternative programs for dropouts and delinquents, reporting child abuse/neglect, and managing cases